alexharri/website/posts/planes.md

 ### Projecting a point onto a plane

-We just looked at finding a point's distance to a plane.
-A case where that becomes useful is, for example, if you want to project a point onto a plane.
+A case where calculating a point's distance from a plane becomes useful is, for example, if you want to project a point onto a plane.

 Given a point $x$ which we want to project onto plane $P$ whose normal is $\vec{n}$ and distance is $d$, we can do that fairly easily.
 First, let's define $D$ as the point's distance from the plane: